-In compliance with contractual agreements with clinical agencies, the LSUA Department of Nursing (DON) requires that all students enrolled in clinical courses be screened for drugs.
-Drug screening will be at the student's expense.
-The LSUA DON recognizes that substance abuse, chemical dependency and other medical/behavioral conditions are complex problems, which under most circumstances can be successfully treated.
+In compliance with contractual agreements with clinical agencies, the Louisiana State Board of Nursing Practice Act, La.
+R.S.
+37.911, La.
+R.S.
+37.913, La.
+R.S.
+37:921, Louisiana State Board of Nursing Regulations LAC 46:XLVII:3324, and the LSUA School of Nursing (SON), students approved to participate in clinical will be screened for drugs.
+Drug screening costs are assessed each semester within student fees.
+The LSUA SON recognizes that substance abuse, chemical dependency and other medical/behavioral conditions are complex problems, which under most circumstances can be successfully treated.
+The LSUA SON has adopted the following policy: